UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ???- question "What is the file `darsync_[dirname].ownership.gz`?"

     This is a file containing file ownership information.
+It is created in the root of the folder you told Darsync to transfer to Dardel.

     When a user transfer all the files in a project to a project at Dardel, all the files at Dardel will be owned by the user who did the transfer.
     By saving the ownership information of the files at UPPMAX, we can map the file ownership information to the corresponding users at Dardel.

 ???- question "Can I delete the file `darsync_[dirname].ownership.gz`?"

+    No, keep it until you feel at home at Dardel and have worked in your new project a couple of months.
+By that time you should have encountered any problems with file permissions that you might have.

-    No, keep it until you delete your project at UPPMAX, or better yet, copy that file to Dardel as well.
-If you discover that you get problems because of wrong owner of files (write permissions etc), this file contains the information needed to recreate it as it was before your transfered the files, even if your UPPMAX project has already been deleted.
+    If you discover that you get problems because of wrong owner of files (write permissions etc), this file contains the information needed to recreate the file ownerships as they were before you transfered the files, even if your UPPMAX project has already been deleted.

 #### 5.3 Generate script